Klasllani/CSTR-Simulation-Asllani/README.md

   - Introducing a castalyst to lower activation energy (again, Arrhenius equation)
   - pH Control (for acid/base-catalyzed reactions)
   - Pressure effects (Le Chatelier's principle)
-+ Set c_ref lower to lower exit concentration of A
 + Adjust PID control parameters
+  - Set c_ref to a lower value to lower set point exit concentration of A
   - Increasing ultimate gain (Ku) for stronger control response, adjusting ultimate period (Tu) to match the system’s dynamics
   - Consider cascade control using temperature as secondary controlled variable and/or feed-forward control to handle inlet concentration disturbances
 + Misc real life aspects such as upgrading the impeller or altering physical reactor geometry